shadowitcalculator.com

 Purpose

-Defines what happens when a tool is used outside the policy.
 Effective enforcement is tiered by risk, not one-size-fits-all.
-Heavy-handed enforcement for low-risk tools erodes trust and drives shadow IT underground.
+Heavy-handed enforcement for low-risk tools erodes trust and pushes shadow IT underground.

 Template language

-Tools used for work purposes that have not been approved or registered as required by this policy are subject to the following actions based on data risk: Tools accessing Company Confidential data: immediate data quarantine and mandatory migration to an approved alternative within 7 calendar days.
-Tools accessing Company Internal data: 30-day remediation notice with IT support to find an approved alternative.
-Tools accessing only Company Public data: registration request, no other action required.
-Repeated policy violations after written notice may result in disciplinary action in accordance with the Company Conduct Policy.
+Tools used for work that have not been approved or registered are subject to actions based on data risk: Tools accessing Company Confidential data: data quarantine and migration to an approved alternative within 7 calendar days.
+Tools accessing Company Internal data: 30-day remediation notice with IT support to find an alternative.
+Tools accessing only Public data: registration request, no other action.
+Repeat violations after written notice may result in disciplinary action under the Conduct Policy.

 Purpose

-AI tools are the fastest-growing shadow IT category and carry unique risks: data training exposure, output reliability, and regulatory classification.
-A specific AI tool section sends the right signal that the organization takes AI governance seriously.
+AI tools are the fastest-growing shadow IT category and carry unique risks: training-data ingestion, output reliability, and regulatory classification.

 Template language